How to get started using Raspberry Pi

 The next step is to get NOOBS onto the microSD card.
 Once it's loaded, you can plug it into your Raspberry Pi and configure the operating system.
 The microSD card should already be connected to your computer at this time.

-Download the ZIP file of NOOBS Verson 2.3.
+Download the ZIP file of NOOBS Version 2.4.5.
 It is a large file and will take a while to complete.
 You will want Raspbian, so do not download NOOBS Lite.

 Double-click on the NOOBS file from the Downloads folder in your Dock to open it.